sameernadaf21/aps-portfolio/README.md

 ### 13. 📡 *Real-Time Supply Chain Monitoring*

 #### USE CASE:
-Implementing IoT and sensor technologies to monitor supply chain activities in real-time, enhancing visibility and responsiveness.
+Implementing IoT and sensor technology to monitor supply chain activity in real-time, boosting visibility and response.

 #### CHALLENGES:
-Ensuring data accuracy and real-time updates.
+Ensuring data accuracy and real-time changes.
 Integrating IoT with existing systems.
-Managing large volumes of data.
+Managing enormous volumes of data.

 #### STRATEGIES USED:
 - *Dynamic Programming*: